EECE3093C/team-project-keith-python-app/Functional_Specification.md

 Basically what are all the types of user actions that we want to support?

+- User can input the file name of a csv file
+- User can click OK to have their csv file processed
+- User can search via keyword in the web API for a data file

 ## Python Plotting- Visualizations and Statistics

 What are all the types of plots and analyses that we would like to do to the data?